PierreMkt/Dmel-sgRNA-Efficiency-Prediction/README.md

 # Dmel-sgRNA-Efficiency-Prediction

-Python and R pipeline to predict sgRNA efficiency in *Drosophila melanogaster* via machine learning algorithms trained and optimized on CRIPSR pooled gene essentiality screens (see : https://www.biorxiv.org/content/early/2018/03/01/274464).
+Python and R pipeline to predict sgRNA efficiency in *Drosophila melanogaster* via machine learning algorithms trained and optimized on CRISPR pooled gene essentiality screens (see : https://www.biorxiv.org/content/early/2018/03/01/274464).
 The regression score returned ranges between 0 and 1, the higher the more effective the sgRNA is predicted to be.
 The classification score is either 0 or 1 for low and high efficiency respectively.